 Completion of this course will equip you with the necessary skills, understanding and confidence to live, work and study in international contexts, increasing your employability.

 Work placement / study abroad

-There is no work placement / study abroad involved within this course provision.
+Work placement / study abroad is not applicable within this course structure.

 Fees and funding